Last Updated: March 26, 2026

 A high-quality cichlid pellet appropriate for their size should form the dietary base.
 Supplement with frozen foods like krill, shrimp, bloodworms, and mysis shrimp.
 Vegetable matter is important for this species: spirulina-based foods, blanched zucchini, spinach, and shelled peas should be offered regularly.
 The combination of protein and plant matter promotes the best health, coloration, and growth.

 Feed adult chocolate cichlids once or twice daily, offering only what they can consume in a few minutes.
-Like many large cichlids, they tend to be enthusiastic eaters and will happily overeat if given the opportunity.
+Like many large cichlids, they are enthusiastic eaters and will happily overeat if given the opportunity.
 Monitor body condition and adjust feeding amounts accordingly.
 Obesity is a real concern with large cichlids that have constant access to food.

 Breeding & Reproduction